wangjy0116/Black-Box-UE-Hub/README.md

 ---

 ### 🧠 Explanation-based
+Explanation-based methods estimate uncertainty from the model's reasoning process rather than from the final answer alone.
+Their core assumption is that uncertainty may be reflected in the completeness or internal consistency of the generated reasoning chain.
+Accordingly, these methods either analyze weaknesses within a single reasoning process or compare multiple sampled reasoning processes to quantify confidence.

 | Method | Venue | Computation | Calibration | Open-ended | Closed-ended | Code |
 |---|:---:|:---:|:---:|:---:|:---:|:---:|